NATIONAL CHERRY BLOSSOM FESTIVAL®

 Join us in America's greatest springtime celebration!
-The National Cherry Blossom Festival returns March 20 to April 13, 2014 with nearly four glorious weeks to celebrate the gift of the Tidal Basin Cherry Trees to the United States from Japan in 1912.
+The National Cherry Blossom Festival® returns with nearly one glorious month to celebrate the gift of the Tidal Basin Cherry Trees to the United States from Japan in 1912.
 Just minutes from DC, Fairfax County is a great place to stay for the festival.

 Green Spring Gardens

 Green Spring Gardens is a "must visit" for everyone in the metropolitan Washington, D.C. area.
 It's a year-round gold mine of information and inspiration for the home gardener.
 It's also a museum, a national historic site that offers glimpses into a long, rich history with colonial origins.
 There's something here for everyone: a wooded stream valley with ponds, a naturalistic native plant garden, over 20 thematic demonstration gardens, a greenhouse filled with tropicals, and a well-stocked horticultural reference library.
 Visit the Garden Gate Plant Shop and our two gift shops where you'll find gift ideas ranging from books and gardening gloves to china and wind chimes.
 703-642-5173 - Free Admission

 Meadowlark Botanical Gardens